The Essential Guide to Irish

 for flute and tin whistle players.

-* Get two CDs with 198 tracks of Grey Larsen playing the tunes, exercises,
+* Audio downloads of Grey Larsen playing the tunes, exercises,

 and examples notated in the book, plus computer software and links to online

 * View more than 150 photographs, diagrams, and illustrations, as well as

 over 300 instances of music notation which illuminate what is explained in

 * Refer to detailed fingering charts for Irish (simple-system) flute and tin

 * Understand much better what all those great flute and whistle players are

 Guide to Irish Flute and Tin Whistle (the first book)

 between The Essential Guide to Irish Flute and Tin Whistle